rrwick/Porechop/README.md

 The first and last bases in each read (default 100 bases, change with `--end_size`) are aligned to each present adapter set.
 When a long enough (default 4, change with `--min_trim_size`) and strong enough (default 75%, change with `--end_threshold`) match is found, the read is trimmed.
 A few extra bases (default 2, change with `--extra_end_trim`) past the adapter match are removed as well to ensure it's all removed.

-Identity in this step is measured over the aligned part of the adapter, not its full length.
-E.g. if the last 5 bases of an adapter exactly match the first 5 bases of a read, that counts as a 100% identity match.
+Identity in this step is measured over the _aligned part_ of the adapter, not its full length.
+E.g. if the last 5 bases of an adapter exactly match the first 5 bases of a read, that counts as a 100% identity match and those bases will be trimmed off.
+This allows Porechop to effectively trim partially present barcodes.

 The default `--end_threshold` is low (75%) because false positives (trimming off some sequence that wasn't really an adapter) shouldn't be too much of a problem with long reads, as only a tiny fraction of the read is lost.